Stephen-Wei/Pythia_G1/README.md

 * `inc/feature_knowledge.h` and `src/feature_knowldege.cc` define how to compute each program feature from the raw attributes of a deamand request.
 If you want to define your own feature, extend the enum `FeatureType` in `inc/feature_knowledge.h` and define its corresponding `process` function.
 * `inc/util.h` and `src/util.cc` contain all hashing functions used in our evaluation.
 Play around with them, as a better hash function can also provide performance benefits.

-## Citation
+## Our Citation
-If you use this framework, please cite the following paper:
+We finished this project mainly base on this paper
 ```
 @inproceedings{bera2021,
   author = {Bera, Rahul and Kanellopoulos, Konstantinos and Nori, Anant V. and Shahroodi, Taha and Subramoney, Sreenivas and Mutlu, Onur},